uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

         - Self-organized: Chooses how best to accomplish their work.
         - Cross-functional: Has all the skills needed to deliver a working product increment.
     - **Scrum Master**:
+	    - Helps the Scrum Team to correctly implement Scrum practices
+	    - Removes impediments to the team's progress.
+	    - Cannot be the same person as the PO.
+## Product Backlog
 -
-    - Acts as a servant-leader to the Scrum Team, facilitating Scrum practices and removing impediments to the team's progress.